dtn7/dtn7.github.io/index.md

 In disruption-tolerant networking (DTN), data is transmitted in a store-carry-forward fashion from network node to network node.
 Other places also refer to the name delay-tolerant networking, which is the same in this context.

-We are presenting free and open source DTN implementations of the recently released Bundle Protocol Version 7 [(draft version 31)][ietf-dtn-bpbis-31].
+We are presenting free and open source DTN implementations of the recently released Bundle Protocol Version 7 [(RFC 9171)][RFC9171].

 [DTN7-go][dtn7-go] is written in Go and provides features like memory safety and concurrent execution.
 With its modular design and interchangeable components, DTN7-go facilitates DTN research and application development.
 Furthermore, we did an experimental evaluation of DTN7-go and other DTN systems including Serval, IBR-DTN, and Forban.
 Our results indicate that DTN7 is a flexible and efficient open-source multi-platform implementation of the most recent Bundle Protocol Version 7.

-[DTN7-rs][dtn7-rs] is written in Rust and provides an implementation focused on speed.
+[DTN7-rs][dtn7-rs] is written in Rust and provides an implementation focused on speed, safety, and flexibility.
-With the rust compiler working with the LLVM backend, it can be compiled for a huge amount of platforms, including WebAssembly to be executed in a browser.
+Due to its modular design, the actual bundle encoding can be used standalone if needed without the actual dtn7 bundle agent.
-A conducted evaluation shows, that the Rust implementation and WebAssembly as a platform provides enough performance for even higher bundle workloads, while at the same time leaving only a minimal memory/storage footprint.
+A conducted evaluation shows that the Rust implementation and WebAssembly as a platform provide enough performance for even higher bundle workloads, while at the same time leaving only a minimal memory/storage footprint.
+Furthermore, different storage backends, routing, and convergence layer agents exist in the dtn7 daemon for various use-cases.

 [DTN7-kotlin][dtn7-kotlin] is written in Kotlin, well unit-tested and compatible with DTN7-go's bpv7 suite.
 It implements the Bundle Protocol Security Specification.